TomWerner/sentiment_analysis/notes/initial_notes.md

 ## Counts, TF-IDF, Sci-kit learn TF-IDF loader
 We wanted to see if doing the TF-IDF transformation would be at all useful, or if we should stick with the boolean data.
 As we can see, logistic regression (with L1 regularization on the TF-IDF transformed data performed far better than other options, and so we proceeded using that model.
-Additionally, the TF-IDF data was superior for all three tested models.
+Additionally, the TF-IDF data was better for all three tested models.

 Model | Input Type | 10-fold Accuracy | Stardard Dev